BlockDevsUnited/NFT-COURSE/README.md

 ### Schedule

-There will be a meetup at the start of each week in our [Discord Channel](https://discord.gg/dBypDNd8).
+There will be a workshop at the start of each week in our [Discord Channel](https://discord.gg/dBypDNd8).

 * Week 1 Workshop - March 1st
 * Week 2 Workshop - March 8th
 * Week 3 Workshop - Match 15th
 * Week 4 Workshop - March 22nd

-See below for details of each week's content.
+All workshops are at 2:00pm EST. See below for details of each week's content.

 ### Tools